byrzhm/build-a-riscv-chip-from-scratch/tutorial/single-cycle/implementation.md

 ## Implementation Overview

-First, we will implement the basic elements, i.e., PC, memory, register file and ALU.
+First, we will implement the basic elements, i.e., PC, memory, register file, ALU and so on.
-Then we will connect these elements together.
-The control unit will be easy to implement, because RV32I is basically a nine-bit ISA!
+Then we will connect these basic elements together with our control unit.
+The control unit will be super easy to implement, because RV32I is basically a nine-bit ISA!

 <figure><img src="../../.gitbook/assets/nine-bits.png" alt=""><figcaption></figcaption></figure>